+So the first one, “Evaluate your terms.”
 So, what does this mean?
 Let’s use an example.
-Let’s say that with your customers, you as your company require forty five days for full payment.
-But on the supplier end, your vendor, may require 30 days, by that time you have to pay them in full.
-So that means that you may have fifteen days where you’re having to float those costs.
-And maybe that works for you, but that might be something you want to consider.
-So you could look at the terms you’ve given your customers, maybe that’s something you need to evaluate, or a lot of suppliers, if you get on good terms with them, may offer discounts if you pay in full early, which is another way you can possibly save money if you have that ability to do so.
+Let’s say that with your customers, you (as your company) require 45 days for full payment, but on the supplier end your vendor may require 30 days by the time you’d have to pay them in full.
+So that means that you may have 15 days where you’re having to float those costs, and maybe that works for you, but that may be something that you want to consider.
+So you could look at the terms you’ve given your customers – maybe that’s something you need to evaluate – or a lot of suppliers, if you get on good terms with them, may offer discounts if you pay in full early, which is another way you can possibly save money, if you have that ability to do so.

-So again, this comes down to how you use your money.
+So the second one, “Manage your capital funds.”
+So again, this comes down to how do you use your money?
 We have here a few examples of different dials that you can tweak a little bit.
 The amount that you spend.
-The count of inventory you have on hand, which is a representation of where your cash flow can be tied up.
-Your revenue, which you can’t tweak as much directly, but very much can be played a part of these other components.
-And also forecasting, what’s coming up down the road, what are some possible demands from customers, or even from additional costs suppliers might be passing down to you because of supply and demand.
+The count of inventory you have on hand, which is a representation of where your cash flow can be tied up in.
+Your revenue, which you can’t tweak as much directly, but very much can play a part in these other components.
+And also forecasting.
+What’s coming up down the road?
+What are some possible demands from customers?
+Or even from additional costs suppliers might be passing down to you because of supply and demand.

-Now with all of these, you need to look at I think most of all, where you’re spending.
+Now with all of these you need to look at, I think most of all, where you’re spending.
 Where are you putting your money?
-Do you know where it is?
+Do you where it is?
 Do you know what kind of return you’re getting from that?
-If you don’t, that’s something that you need to evaluate immediately.
-Because if you don’t know, it’s very likely that it’s money that’s being lost or just thrown away entirely.
+If you don’t, that’s something that you need to evaluate immediately because if you don’t know, it’s very likely that it’s money that’s being lost or just thrown away entirely.

 So how can we work on this?
-Well, we can evaluate what our return on investment is for everything, and every product and material, whatever we’re using in our business.
+Well, we can evaluate what our return on investment is for everything and every product, material, whatever we’re using in our business.
 What are we getting out of that money that we’re spending?

-And finally, track your numbers.
-This comes down to information, data.
+And finally, tracking your numbers.
+This comes down to information, to data.
 Where is your money being spent?
 It’s all of these points right here.
-If you can’t answer that, if you don’t know where your money is, and where it’s going, and what it’s doing for you, it’s time to step back and truly evaluate what are you trying to accomplish with your business.
+If you can’t answer that, if you don’t know where your money is and where it’s going and what it’s doing for you, it’s time to step back and truly evaluate what are you trying to accomplish with your business?

-Here at Fishbowl we love to help small companies, that’s why we continue to make these kind of videos, and hope that you can enjoy them and make use of them.
+Here at Fishbowl we love to help small companies, and that’s why we continue to make these kinds of videos and hope that you can enjoy them and make use of them.
 Feel free to check them out all over the Whiteboard Wednesday page.